MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Native-Eval-Interface.md

 ***
 `template <typename ElementType> static ValuePtr CNTK::Value::CreateSequence(const NDShape& sampleShape, const std::vector<ElementType>& sequenceData, const DeviceDescriptor& device, bool readOnly = false)`

 Creates a new Value object containing a sequence of samples.
 The created Value object contains a copy of the specified data in _sequenceData_.
 The sequence length is the number of elements in _sequenceData_ divided by the size of _sampleShape_ (A runtime error occurs if the remainder is not zero).
-The created sequece is a new sequence. _ElementType_ is the data type of the created Value object.
+The created sequence is a new sequence. _ElementType_ is the data type of the created Value object.
 Currently, `float` and `double` are supported.

 Parameters:
 *  _sampleShape_: the tensor shape of the Value.